This multipart resource is intended to help teachers support students’ understanding of genocide in the context of their Holocaust education.

 Women in the Holocaust

-During the escalation of violence and worsening conditions in ghettos and camps during the Holocaust, the majority of women and mothers focused on daily survival.
-Drawing upon classroom-ready content found in Echoes & Reflections and other sources, this program examines the life-and-death dilemmas that women and mothers faced, and their attempts to resist dehumanization and death.
+During the escalation of violence and worsening conditions in ghettos and camps during the Holocaust, the majority of women focused on daily survival.
+Drawing on Echoes & Reflections lessons and other sources, this program examines the dilemmas that women and mothers faced and their attempts to resist dehumanization and death.
 Program can be tailored to focus on women who were awarded the title “Righteous Among the Nations.”

 Women in Resistance: Fierce Females

 During the Holocaust, women were often at the heart of resistance, whether spiritual, cultural or armed.
 This program, highlighting Echoes & Reflections resources, focuses on the role of the female “couriers” and the part they played in armed resistance.
 This story, often overshadowed by stories of armed resistance in the ghettos of Europe, offers a powerful example of bravery exhibited by a group of Jewish girls and women.